ngUpgraders/ng-forward/Walkthrough.md

 ```

 These lines specify what attributes can be passed as properties when we call our InnerApp component.
 If you don't pass a parameter to Input, the name of the property on the class is the same name you'll use when you call the component.
 If you pass a parameter, that becomes the name you use when you call this property from a parent component.

-> **Behind the Scenes:** The inputs essentially become isolate scope properties.
-Remember all the '@', '=', and '&'?
-Kiss those good bye.
-Each property gets registered several times so it can be used in various ways.
-Read on...

 Here's a part of the template that makes a simple reference to properties passed from a parent: